We are in Herefordshire now!

 - those who surf our pages anonymously or ask our prayers through the Prayerline.

 How to get the best from this siteIf you click on any of the items in the main menu at the side of the page, a submenu will open beneath.
 Each item there will lead you to another page.
 If you wish to search for a particular item, please use the search box in the sidebar.
 There is also a comprehensive site map.

 You can return to the home page at any time by clicking on the Holy Trinity Monastery logo.

-Online RetreatsThese have a dedicated web site at www.onlineretreats.org (link opens in new window).
+Online RetreatsThese have a dedicated web site at www.onlineretreats.org which is currently offline as it is being updated with new material.

 Blogs: Colophon and iBenedictinesOur old blog was called Colophon and had grown too big and unwieldy to be continued in its original form.
 We have retained it as an archive with an unchanged structure and permalinks, so you should still be able to find items you have bookmarked.
 You can reach it by going through the blog page, where you will also find a link to our new blog, iBenedictines. iBenedictines can be read on this site or at its standalone address, www.ibenedictines.org.
 There is also a version optimized for use on small screens.
 In November 2013 iBenedictines was awarded the Christian New Media 'Blogger of the Year' prize.